 1. Shoulder Stand (Sarvangasana)

 This pose is good for any kind of hormonal imbalance but will take a little bit of practice to get it right.
-In this inverted pose,
+In this inverted pose, you stimulate your nervous system, helping you completely calm down and relax.
+The shoulder stand also stimulates the Vishuddha (throat) chakra, healing any issues in that region and helping you be more vocal about your desires.

 - Lie flat on your back with your hands beside your body.
 Your palms should face downward.